 - $300,000 5/8/2007

-Perhaps the best known of Jerry Garcia’s three Travis Bean guitars.
-Garcia played this TB1000 at many of the Grateful Dead and Jerry Garcia Band’s shows.
-It was played during the Dead’s Golden Gate Park concert in September, 1975 and the Orpheum Theater shows in May and July of 1976, and during the recording of the Steal Your Face and Terrapin Station albums.
+Perhaps the best-known of Jerry Garcia’s 3 Travis Bean guitars.
+Garcia played this TB1000 at many of the Grateful Dead and Jerry Garcia Band’s shows: Golden Gate Park Show in September of 1975 and the Orpheum Theater Shows in May and July of 1976 as well as the recording of the Steal Your Face and the Terrapin Station albums.

 1975 Gibson Les Paul